dougtoppin/dougtoppin.github.io/_posts/2017-09-08-octopress-to-jekyll.markdown

 * clone the blog repo somewhere else and work on it
 * build and view it locally
 * what you do NOT need to commit once you do build it locally (this is the tidbit always left out of instructions)
+* how to test new versions of the blog by doing things like forking a theme repo and renaming the existing GitHub Pages repo to test it

 More to come.